 Is being kind the answer?

 I’ve seen a lot of posts over the weekend about how we need to ‘be kind’ to one another.
-Well yes, of course, that kind of goes without saying.
+Well yes, of course, that almost goes without saying.
 However, more than just being kind, we need to be accountable.
 We need to hold up the mirror and look at our own online habits.
 Not just in our online behaviour, but in the stake we hold in social media.
 Are we so invested in it that we’ve forgotten how to behave like human beings?

 I don’t have the answers to a problem as complex as social media and online abuse.
 What I do know though, is that if we start with our own habits and work to put our usage of online platforms into perspective, then things might start to improve for some of us.